Synixe/Documents/rules.md

 1. Names can not be offensive in any way and are subject to Rule 4
 2. Names should be clear and easy to read.
 3. Names can not exceed 4 syllables.
-4. Names should be easily pronouncable so people can easily address you on voice comms.
+4. Names should be easily pronounceable so people can easily address you on voice comms.
 5. Names must be unique within Synixe.
 6. Names must be consistent across all platforms.
 This helps people learn who is who.
 7. Names should include an obvious 1 or 2 syllable shorter name within them.